-You'd have to say Lionel Messi is the new Diego Maradona.
+You’d have to say Lionel Messi is the new Diego Maradona.
 The comparisons can end now.
 Messi is better than Diego Maradona.
-Yes, it's true.
-Here's Messi's imitation of Maradona's legendary '86 World Cup goal.
+Messi is the greatest soccer player to ever play the game.
+Yes, it’s true.
+Here’s Messi’s imitation of Maradona’s legendary ’86 World Cup goal.

-Lionel Messi embarrases Getafe as he dribbles through them with ease and scores a wonderful goal just like Maradona did to England in the World Cup.
+Lionel Messi embarrasses Getafe as he dribbles the soccer ball through them with ease and scores a wonderful goal just like Maradona did to England in the World Cup.

 Barcelona’s Messi really is quite a special player and so young.
 Is it time to call him the best soccer player to ever play the game?
 I think so.
 I also love Eidur Gudjohnsen’s reaction after Messi scores.
 See him in the lower left hand corner of the video below: hands on head in disbelief at just what Messi is able to do on the soccer field.

 How Messi explained his incredible goal against Getafe.

 In 1987, a year and two days after Argentina’s Diego Maradona scored what would later be voted as the best goal in World Cup history, Lionel Messi was born.
 The Barcelona striker and fellow Argentine has been named by Maradona as his successor, and on Wednesday, two months shy of his 20th birthday, Mr. Messi paid homage.
 His goal for Barcelona in the semifinals of the Spanish Cup against Getafe was an astonishing bit of mimicry, hewing closely to the lofty standard set by Maradona as he scored the quarterfinal’s clincher en route to a World Cup triumph.